 Maureen D. Queler

-- Worked as a vaccine technology engineer for Merck Pharmaceuticals, 2003-2004.
+- Worked as a vaccine technology engineer for Merck Pharmaceuticals, directly supporting production by optimizing and troubleshooting the vaccine manufacturing process, 2003-2004.